GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 <details>
   <summary style="font-size:18px">b.
 Remove Tanium Client</summary>

+Complete the following steps to find if Tanium client is available on your device and remove it.

   1. Click **Start** icon on the taskbar.
   2. Go to **Settings** > **Apps** and search for **Tanium Client**.
   3. If available, choose it and then click **Uninstall**.